Apothecaries' Hall of Ireland: Guild of St Luke

-Company of Apothecaries’ Hall
+Company of Apothecaries' Hall

-In 1791, by Act of Parliament (31 Geo.
-III, c.34), the Company of Apothecaries’ Hall was established following a petition from The Master, Wardens and Commonality of the Corporation of Apothecaries (the Guild) and other apothecaries of the City of Dublin (as "The Governor and Company of the Apothecaries' Hall of the City of Dublin").
-The purpose of the new Company, its Governor, Directors and subscribers was primarily to raise a fund to erect a Hall, but also to prevent "frauds and abuses" and so that from thereon there might be a single "...company or fraternity of judicious apothecaries..." in Dublin.
+In 1791, by an act of Parliament, the Apothecaries' Hall Act 1791 (31 Geo.
+3. c.
+34 (I). c.
+34 (I)), the Company of Apothecaries' Hall was established following a petition from the Master, Wardens and Commonality of the Corporation of Apothecaries (the Guild of St Luke) and other apothecaries of the City of Dublin (as "The Governor and Company of the Apothecaries' Hall of the City of Dublin").
+The purpose of the new company was primarily to raise a fund to erect a Hall, but also to prevent "frauds and abuses" so that from thereon there might be a single "...company or fraternity of judicious apothecaries...".
+The Company had jurisdiction over the whole Kingdom of Ireland.
+The company – although the governance, structure and membership would have been practically the same – was an entity independent of the guild.

-As noted in the Act, the first Governor was Henry Hunt (1707-1796), who had previously been appointed the first State Apothecary (1784).
+As noted in the act, the first governor was Henry Hunt (1707-1796), who had previously been appointed the first State Apothecary (1784).
 He was born at Curragh Chase according to Burke's, the son of John "of Glangoole" Hunt and Margaret Bowles, his second wife.

-The company, although the structure and membership would have been practically the same, was independent of the Guild of St Luke.
-The guild did not survive the reform of Dublin Corporation in the 1830s.

 Amongst the principal duties of the company from its foundation was to examine candidates and qualify them to trade as an apothecary.
-A Licence from Apothecaries' Hall (LAH) became a registrable qualification when the General Medical Council was established as the regulator of medical practitioners in 1858, confirming that holders of the qualification practiced medicine.
-The company continued to license doctors until 1971 when the General Medical Council and the Medical Registration Council of Ireland ceased to recognise qualifications from Apothecaries' Hall.
-Since an Act of Parliament established the hall, legislation would also be needed to close it, and the Company of Apothecaries' Hall continues to exist as a charitable organisation, although it can no longer serve its primary function.
+A licence from Apothecaries' Hall (LAH) became a registrable qualification when the General Medical Council was established as the regulator of medical practitioners in 1858, confirming that holders of the qualification practised medicine.
+The company continued to license doctors until 1971.
+Since an Act of Parliament established the Hall, legislation would also be needed to close it.

-The Company of Apothecaries’ Hall continues to operate as one of only two direct extant successors of a medieval Dublin guild; the other is the Company of Goldsmiths (successor to the medieval Guild of All Saints) which still runs the Dublin Assay Office.
+Although it cannot exercise its functions of teaching, qualifying and regulating medical practitioners, The Company of Apothecaries’ Hall continues to the present day as one of only two direct extant successors of a medieval Dublin guild.
+It operates as a fraternal and charitable organisation, promoting the Medical Humanities, and issuing licenses only to already-qualified practitioners from all fields of medicine.
+Occasionally, Honorary Licences (HonLAH) are awarded to prominent medical figures.
+The other extant successor of a Dublin Guild is the Company of Goldsmiths (similarly a successor to the medieval Guild of All Saints) which still runs the Dublin Assay Office.